ebaauw/homebridge-hue/README.md

 - Automatic discovery of Hue bridges.

 ## Bridges
 The homebridge-hue plugin tries to discover any Hue bridge on your network by querying the Meethue portal.
-Alternatively, the hostname or IP address of a single bridge can be specified in `config.json`.
+Alternatively, the hostname(s) and/or IP address(es) of the Hue bridge(s) can be specified in `config.json`.
 Both v2 (square) as well as v1 (round) Hue bridges are supported.

 For each bridge, homebridge-hue creates a HomeKit accessory, with a `Stateful Programmable Switch` service and an accessory information service.
 Each supported and enabled Hue bridge resource (light, group, sensor, schedule, or rule) is mapped to a corresponding HomeKit accessory, with an appropriate service to match the resource type, and an accessory information service.
 Each supported Hue bridge resource field is then mapped to a corresponding HomeKit characteristic.